wagga40/Zircolite/docs/Usage.md

 Default rulesets are already provided in the `rules` directory.
 These rulesets only are the conversion of the rules located in [rules/windows](https://github.com/SigmaHQ/sigma/tree/master/rules/windows) directory of the Sigma repository.
 These rulesets are provided to use Zircolite out-of-the-box but [you should generate your own rulesets](#why-you-should-build-your-own-rulesets).

+**As of v2.9.5, Zircolite can auto-update its default rulesets using the `-U` or `--update-rules`.
+There is an auto-updated rulesets repository available [here](https://github.com/wagga40/Zircolite-Rules).**

 #### With sigmatools

 Zircolite use the SIGMA rules in JSON format.
 To generate your ruleset you need the official sigmatools (**version 0.21 minimum**) :